D-Jet Manifold Pressure Sensor

 With a provision of measuring, apply a partial Vacuum to the MPS sensor (with a hand-vac or simply by sucking on the inlet fitting!).
 The absolute level of vacuum is not critical, but it should not leak away in less than 10 seconds.
 This test is repeated several times at different levels of vacuum.
 If it leaks away, slowly through a pinhole, or quickly through a gross fracture, it pretty much confirms a compromised Diaphragm, which in-turn easily explains poor Fuel Injection function, and the need for the MPS repair/replacement.
 An MPS which cannot pass the Leak-down Test must be retired from service until the Diaphragm can be replaced!

 With the setup shown here, any vacuum leakage occurring in the handpump may, but should not be misinterpreted as occurring in the MPS.
-To assure this cannot happen, a separte vacuum gage and valve to separate the pump from MPS under test can be added.
+To assure this cannot happen, a separate vacuum gage and valve to separate the pump from MPS under test can be added.
 With the valve open, a test vacuum is drawn on the unit under test, then the valve is closed, and gage monitored...no leak-down should occur!

 Vacuum Leak-down test of MPS.
+Note: When performing this test,

 BEWARE: DO NOT apply, or allow inadvertently to be applied (like from for instance, a Backfire would!), a positive pressure!
 This would move the Diaphragm and internal mechanism in the other direction from the normal, and it is not intended to move in this direction, and the pressure forcing it to do so would subject it to damaging action!